mbrochh/mbrochh-blog/content/passwordmaker.md

 password is `abc123`, then the resulting string would be `google.comabc123`.

-PasswordMaker takes that string and applies a Hash algorithm on it.
+PasswordMaker takes that string and applies a hash algorithm on it.
 The default is MD5 but you can change that if you like.
-So the resulting password could be `z4En5AWL` for `google.com` and `CcUgOJIA` for `dropbox.com` and so on.
+The resulting password could be `z4En5AWL` for `google.com` and `CcUgOJIA` for `dropbox.com` and so on.

-So if you want to fill out a password field on the web, you just open the extension and the top-level domain will already be filled out.
-You enter your master password and then click a button to insert your password into the password field.
+So if you want to fill out a password field on the web, you just open the extension and the top-level domain will already be filled in.
+You enter your master password and then click at a button to insert your password into the password field.
 Alternatively you can copy the password into the clipboard and it will be removed from the clipboard after 10 seconds or so.